muhammadsammy/tailwindcss-classnames/README.md

 }
 ```

-## Generating types from tailwind config
+## Using the CLI to generate custom types from your tailwind config and external types

 The default types exported from this package are tailwindcss default ones.
-But if you modified some classes in your tailwind config file, you can use the CLI tool to create a file with generated types for these classes.
+But if you modified some classes in your tailwind config file or want to add external custom classes, you can use the CLI tool to do this.

-### CLI arguments:
+### CLI arguments for tailwind config:

-- -c --config The name of TailwindCSS config file.
+- -c --config The name or relative path of TailwindCSS config file.
-- -o --output _(Optional)_ The name of generated file
+- -o --output _(Optional)_ The name or relative path of generated file
+- -f --classesFile _(Optional)_ The name or relative path of the file with the custom types
+- -t --typeName _(Optional)_ The name of the type exported from file containing the custom classes

 Add it in your package.json scripts: